Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Introduction

 However, real systems cannot preserve the pristine character, and disorder is almost unavoidable in the description of any spin model.
-A few sources of time-dependent disorder for the type of systems studied in this work are \cite{Chandra4}: (a) time varying interaction strength between pairs of spins; (b) the number of interacting spins for a particular site may be changing with time; (c) Even the nature of the spins (magnitude of spin, different magnetic atoms etc.) in the ordered structure may vary with time.
+The effect of spin-0 impurities (a kind of static disorder) on compensation in trilayered ferrimagnets (with triangular monolayers) is numerically investigated in a recent article \cite{Chandra4}.
+The disorder for systems studied in this work can as well be time-dependent.
+A few sources of time-dependent disorders \cite{Chandra5} are: (a) time varying interaction strength between pairs of spins; (b) the number of interacting spins for a particular site may be changing with time; (c) Even the nature of the spins (magnitude of spin, different magnetic atoms etc.) in the ordered structure may vary with time.
 As a result, modelling such temporally variable compositional and morphological disorders is extremely difficult.
-In an attempt in this direction \cite{Chandra4}, the trilayered spin$-1/2$ superlattices has been subjected to a uniform random external magnetic field with spatio-temporal variations.
-So the dynamic Hamiltonian for these systems then is basically a Random Field Ising Model (RFIM).
+In an attempt in this direction \cite{Chandra5}, the trilayered spin$-1/2$ superlattices has been subjected to a uniform random external magnetic field with spatio-temporal variations.
+So the dynamic Hamiltonian for these systems then is a Random Field Ising Model (RFIM).
 RFIM was developed by Larkin in 1970 \cite{Larkin} and is historically used to model many remarkable static and dynamic behaviours in disordered systems \cite{Belanger}.
 Prominent examples of experimentally observed Random field type phenomenology in disordered systems range from disorder-induced frustration and electronic transport in disordered insulators to melting of intercalates in layered compounds e.g. $TiS_{2}$, \cite{Efros,Childress,Maher,Pastor,Kirkpatrick,Fisher1,Fisher2,Suter} to name a few.
 The simulational results and subsequent analyses in \cite{Sethna} and references therein explain how RFIM may describe various types of noises in magnets.\\